 John-Paul’s goal is to help the individuals involved in a family law dispute resolve their differences with courage, respect and integrity.
-We aim to resolve family law problems fairly, quickly and at the lowest possible cost, and in a way that reduces the impact of the dispute on children, minimizes conflict between the parties and promotes the future functioning of the separated family.
+We aim to resolve family law problems fairly, quickly and at the lowest possible cost, while reducing the impact of the disagreement on children, minimizing conflict and promoting parents’ ability to work together into the future.

-For people wishing to mediate a dispute, John-Paul will help the parties separate their interests from their legal positions, facilitate a child-centred dialogue and identify areas of compromise, and reach a forward-looking agreement that is equitable and as fair to both parties as possible.
+For people wishing to mediate a dispute, John-Paul will help the parties separate their interests from their legal positions, facilitate a child-centred dialogue, identify areas of compromise, and reach a forward-looking agreement that is equitable and as fair to both parties as possible.

-Arbitrations with John-Paul will generally begin with an attempt to resolve the dispute through mediation before proceeding to arbitration, unless the parties prefer to head directly to arbitration.
-Arbitrations will begin with a conference to confirm the issues in dispute and design the rules and procedures that will be followed in the arbitration process.
+Arbitrations with John-Paul will usually begin with an attempt to resolve the dispute through mediation before proceeding to a hearing, unless the parties prefer to skip mediation and head directly to the hearing.
+Arbitrations will begin with a conference to confirm the issues in dispute, set deadlines, fix a date for the hearing and select the rules that will be followed.

-John-Paul has developed a comprehensive set of rules specifically designed for family law disputes that include a wide range of procedural options, intended to ensure that: the level of process provided is proportionate to the complexity, importance and value of the issues in dispute; the needs and wishes of children are taken into account; and, the dispute is resolved as quickly as possible at as low a cost as possible.
+John-Paul has developed a comprehensive set of rules specifically designed for the arbitration of family law disputes.
+The rules offer a wide range of procedural options and are intended to ensure that: the level of process provided is proportionate to the complexity, importance and value of the issues in dispute; the needs and wishes of children are heard and taken into account; and, the dispute is resolved as quickly as possible at as low a cost as possible.

-For people wishing or obliged to participate in parenting coordination, John-Paul takes a firm but pragmatic and child-centred approach to resolving parenting disputes and implementing the terms of final orders and agreements on parenting.
-He will try to help the parties learn to communicate more effectively, identify behaviours that frustrate cooperation and develop strategies to resolve disagreements on their own.
+For people wishing or required to participate in parenting coordination, John-Paul takes a firm but pragmatic and child-centred approach to resolving parenting disputes and implementing the terms of final orders and agreements on parenting.
+His long-term goals are to help the parties learn to communicate more effectively, identify behaviours that frustrate their ability to cooperate and develop strategies to resolve disagreements on their own.

 children’s legal services

 John-Paul connects easily with children and is able to explain the legal issues affecting their interests in a clear, understandable way.
-He takes a sensitive approach when providing children’s legal services, seeking always to protect children from conflict between the adults in their lives and to ensure that the legal proceedings between those adults have the least impact on children possible.
+He takes a sensitive approach when providing children’s legal services, seeking always to protect children from conflict between the adults in their lives and to ensure that the legal proceedings between parents have the least possible impact on children.